embodied-computation-group/systole/source/auto_examples/index.rst

 Tutorials
 =========

-This section shows off some of the basic functionality of **systole**.
+This section demonstrates some of the basic functionality of **systole**.
 If you want to see the tutorials in action, you can also click on the link below and navigate to the ``tutorials/`` folder to launch one of the interactive Jupyter notebooks.

 .. contents:: Contents